blinkk/amagaki/website/content/docs/content-management/yaml-types.md

 ### Custom YAML types

 Custom YAML types are created through plugins.
-Custom YAML types can be used to represent reusable objects that may be helpful to reuse throughout the content layer in your site.
+Custom YAML types can be used to represent objects that may be helpful for reusing throughout the content layer in your site.

+Often, custom YAML types will be used for things like:

+- Restructure content prior to being inserted into the template layer
+- Simplify template logic
+- Connect with headless CMSes

 {{button.button({
     label: 'Learn how to create custom YAML types',